near/docs/docs/bos/queryapi/context.md

 ## Overview

 The `context` object is a global object made available to developers building indexers with [QueryAPI](intro.md).
-It provides helper methods for developers to interact with the resources spun up alongside their indexer, such as their GraphQL Endpoint and their database.
+It provides helper methods to interact with the resources spun up alongside the indexers, such as the GraphQL Endpoint and the database.
 There are also helper methods to allow specific API calls.

 :::caution Under development